Tiqets/devops-assignment/README.md

 Your goal is to improve this application to be able to run in kubernetes.

+Please do not fork the repo or create pull requests: That would give away the solution to future candidates.
+Please create a new repo and copy the content in your new repo workdir.

 ## Deliverables

 - New files and modifications to the application to be able to run in Minikube (Linux) or Docker desktop for Mac (macOS)
 - Instructions on how to run the application
 - BONUS: configure GitLab CI

 ## Notes